radiant/radiant-page_menu-extension/README.md

-# Page Types
+# Page Menu

-Adds a page-type select menu to the Pages#index view.
+Adds a page class select menu to the Pages index.